eliocamp/reproducibility-with-r/content/materials/day1/03-quarto/index.markdown

 R code is written inside code “chunks”.
 Code chunks start with ```` ```{r} ```` and end with ```` ``` ````.
-Everything you include between these delimiters will be interpreted by R as code and will be executed it when the file is knitted.
+Everything you include between these delimiters will be interpreted by R as code and will be executed it when the file is rendered
-Any output (graphics, tables, text, etc.) will be inserted into the final document in the same order as they are in the Quarto file (or “roughly in the same order” if you’re knitting to PDF).
+Any output (graphics, tables, text, etc.) will be inserted into the final document in the same order as they are in the Quarto file (or “roughly in the same order” if you’re rendering to PDF).

 <div class="instructions">